Artin's primitive root conjecture -a survey -: Some variations of Artin's problem

 \subsection{Even order}

 Let $g\ge 2$ be an integer.
-As we saw in the introduction the question whether ord$_p(g)=p-1$ for a prime $p$, is equivalent with the period of the decimal expansion of $1/p$ in base $g$ being maximal.
-Krishnamurty wondered how often the period in these decimal expansions are even.
-This can be attacked by algebraic methods similar to those sketched above.\\ We say that a prime $p$ {\it divides a sequence} of integers, if it divides at least one term of the sequence.
+As we saw in the introduction, for a prime $p$, the period of the decimal expansion of $1/p$ in base $g$ is maximal iff ord$_p(g)=p-1$.
+In 1969 Krishnamurty \cite{krishna} wondered how often the period in these decimal expansions are even.
+This can be studied by algebraic methods similar to those sketched above.\\ We say that a prime $p$ {\it divides a sequence} of integers, if it divides at least one non-zero term of the sequence.
 Notice that